ministryofjustice/probation-offender-events/README.md

 These are events where the system cannot publish a message due to the offender no longer being accessible to the community-api, typically because no organisation is related to the offender, so they become "invisible".
 We would expect very few of these in any given month.

+### Alerts

+#### Slow Processing

+We track the length of time from an offender delta record being created in Delius to the corresponding offender update event being published to the topic - in a Timer metric named `offender.update.age`.

+This metric is made available to Prometheus where a rule named `ProbationOffenderEventSlowProcessing` fires when the max update age is greater than the threshold (initially this was 60 seconds).

+If this alert fires then it indicates that the performance of the polling is degrading.
+You can view the polling performance [with this AppInsights query](#polling-performance).

+If the alert is a one-off but recovers quickly then it may have been a network blip or some temporary high volume - don't worry.

+If the alert persists then there are probably wider problems:
+* community-api may have suffered an outage and we are playing catchup - check its status.
+There's not much to do here other than wait for community-api to be fixed - we shouldn't lose any messages so this is ok.
+* There may be intermittent network problems preventing us from talking to community-api consistently - check Community API for excessive request failures, and check probation-offender-events for exceptions when calling community-api.
+* We may be experiencing higher volumes than normal - check the  [number of events raised query](#number-of-events-raised) to see.
+In this case consider temporarily scaling up the number of pods.
+* We may have introduced a bug - check for exceptions in probation-offender-events